 Culturally Inclined presents the Gramercy Park neighborhood named after its historic and treasured private park.
 In your leisure take a respite from this difficult time.
-Learn about the history including landmarks, the art galleries, the food opportunities and the local real estate market.
+Learn about the history including landmarks, the art galleries, the food opportunities, and the local real estate market.
 Local businesses that make our neighborhoods vibrant and add to our culture will require our support and patronage.
-My website: www.karenkostiw.com provides a Gramercy Neighborhood Guide, and past Culturally Inclined November 2017 and Quarterly Market Reports offer other insights of the area.
+My website: www.karenkostiw.com provides a Neighborhood Guide, and past Gramercy Park Culturally Inclineds November 2017 and Quarterly Market Reports offer other insights into the area.

 Let’s look at some metrics to obtain a pulse of the market while we are all social distancing:

 The Monthly New Supply; the typical rate of new inventory coming onto the market during a given month.
 The month of March – 2019 reported 1,792 listings, 2018 reported 1,787 listings and 2017 reported 1,768 listings.
 As of today, there are 1,429 New Supply listings so we are trending downward for 2020.